-INTRODUCTION In collaboration with 25 EU state-based Chambers of Commerce and Business Associations, and with endorsement from the Delegation of the European Union to Canada, EUCCAN serves as a pivotal resource for European businesses operating in Canada or seeking entry into the market.
+INTRODUCTION In collaboration with 27 European bilateral chambers of commerce (and business associations), with endorsement from the Delegation of the European Union to Canada, EUCCAN (EU Chamber of Commerce Canada) serves as a pivotal resource for European businesses operating in Canada.
 EUCCAN's mandate rests on three pillars: Advocacy, Information, and Representation.
 EU-CANADA ECONOMIC RELATIONS CETA: Comprehensive Economic and Trade Agreement As a staunch proponent of free trade, Canada maintains 15 trade agreements with 51 countries, providing access to global markets.
+Canada has more comprehensive trade agreements than any other G7 country.
 Central to Canada's trade policy with the EU is the Comprehensive Economic and Trade Agreement (CETA), which has been a linchpin in reducing trade barriers and boosting economic ties between Canada and the EU.
 The agreement has eliminated duties on 98% of tariff lines and incorporates progressive provisions on sustainable development, labor, and environmental standards.
-Since CETA's provisional implementation in 2017, bilateral trade has grown by over 50%, surpassing \$100 billion in 2021.
+Since CETA's provisional implementation in 2017, bilateral trade has increased more than 65% in goods, almost 73% in services, and 2-way investment stands at C\$445 billion.
 The trade pact not only enhances the flow of goods but also bolsters services and investment across the Atlantic.
 However, obstacles remain, including the partial ratification by EU member states (balking because of the clause on investor-state dispute settlement) and ongoing issues regarding mutual recognition of professional qualifications (though an MRA for architects is now in effect), duplicative inspections and divergent product standards, Canada's supply management system (dairy), and Canada's Bill C-19 which imposes a luxury tax on the sale and import of subject vehicles that exceed \$100 K. EU-Canada Strategic Partnership Agreement The EU and Canada enjoy a broad-based Strategic Partnership Agreement, addressing global issues ranging from security to climate change.
 This includes a dedicated partnership on raw materials, where Canada plays a key role in the EU's critical mineral supply chains.
 An emerging Canada-EU Digital Partnership also underscores a joint focus on artificial intelligence and next-generation networks.
 Moreover, in 2024, Canada joined Horizon Europe under Pillar 2, further embedding its role in Europe's innovation landscape.
 The European Business Presence Canada has been called the most European of non-European countries.
 Toronto, Montreal, and Vancouver are home to many expats from EU member states.
 Canada's open market, stable institutions, and proximity to the US make it an attractive destination for European businesses, with EU companies investing \$246.9 billion in the country.
 European small and medium enterprises represent 79% of EU exporters to Canada, using the country as a gateway to the North American market.
 Canada and the EU exchange more than \$136 billion in two-way trade in goods and services.
-BUSINESS ENVIRONMENT Canada's economic fundamentals remain solid, with low corporate tax rates and a resilient banking sector.
-Despite rising interest rates and a looming housing crisis, Canada is expected to avoid a deep recession.
-Nonetheless, regulatory burdens and internal trade barriers within Canada's provinces hamper the country's competitive edge.
-Additionally, external challenges-such as its ongoing trade disputes with China and potential fallout from the 2024 US elections-could introduce further uncertainties.
+BUSINESS ENVIRONMENT Facing elevated economic uncertainty due to US tariffs, Canada is seeking to diversify its trade partnerships as a counter to dependence on the US.
+Canada's economic fundamentals remain solid, with low corporate tax rates and a resilient banking sector, though regulatory burdens and internal trade barriers hamper the country's competitive edge.
+Given the threats from the south, there is growing political will to address the challenges of interprovincial trade.
+Ongoing trade disputes with China could introduce further uncertainties.